All investor lists > Fintech

 Can Fintech Still Raise Big Rounds?
 Here’s What Investors Want to See

-In 2023, global fintech investment hit a six-year low, with late-stage startups suffering the hardest declines.
+Just a couple of years ago, global fintech investment hit a six-year low, with late-stage startups suffering the hardest declines.
 According to Crunchbase, early-stage fintech funding also dropped to its lowest level since 2016, signaling that VCs are being far more selective.

 But it’s not all doom and gloom.
 2025 VCs are taking an interest in AI-driven financial automation, embedded finance, blockchain tech, and modern B2B payments infrastructure.
 Startups that can align with these priorities will find plenty of opportunities to secure funding and scale.